Home Best Places in the Fraser Valley Abbotsford’s Maan Farms

 Located at 790 McKenzie Road, Maan Farms is a family-owned Fraser Valley farm.
 It’s a great place to buy fresh fruits and vegetables and take children for some fun.

-The place is usually open from early April until early November each year with produce available for sale starting in late May.
-Sometimes it’s even open just before Christmas too.
+The place is usually open from early April until early November each year with produce for sale beginning in late May.
+Sometimes the farm is even open just before Christmas too.

-Later in the fall there is a Pumpkin Patch and other family-friendly Halloween attractions (plus the very scary Haunted Corn Maze for older folks).
-The farm also sells fruits, vegetables, wine and homemade food products onsite, and its Barnyard Adventureland play area is also open most of the year.
+Later in the fall there is a Pumpkin Patch and other family-friendly Halloween attractions (plus the very scary Haunted Corn Maze for adults).
+The farm also sells fruits, vegetables, wine and homemade food products on-site, and its Barnyard Adventureland play area is also open most of the year.

-If you’re in the Abbotsford area and if you have young children and/or want good quality fresh produce, then it’s a great place to visit.
+If you’re in the Abbotsford area and if you have young children and/or want good quality fresh produce, then this is a great place to visit.
 It’s a farm with old-fashioned fun activities, plus some little extras (like a cool giant jumping pillow).

 For full details about the attraction, see the Maan Farms website.